Sicilian Anise Cookies for Lent (Pani di Cena)

 There are some traditions that we simply must keep alive and making Nonna’s Pani di cena (Sicilian anise Lenten cookies) is definitely one of them.
 Pani di cena are crispy little cookies that are dotted with anise seeds and shaped into crosses.
 They are subtly sweet and crispy, and perfectly delicious.

-It is interesting that our version of Pani di cena is a cookie, but in some parts of Sicily they are actually rolls or Pani.
-In Messina the rolls are topped with anise seeds.
-The use of anise appears to be consistent across all versions of the recipe.
-I really wanted to learn more about the history of the cookies, but I could not find anything written in English.
+It is interesting that our version of Pani di cena is a cookie, but in some parts of Sicily, they are actually rolls or Pani.
+In Messina, the rolls are topped with anise seeds.
+The use of anise is consistent across all versions of the recipe.
+I really wanted to learn more about the history of the cookies, but I couldn’t find any written information in English.
 I will have to continue my research and update this post as I learn more.

-The dough for these little cookies is easy to make and this recipe makes quite a few cookies.
-I actually cut my mother’s recipe in half for you.
+The dough for these little cookies is easy to make, and this recipe yields a generous number of cookies.
+I actually cut my mother’s recipe in fourths.
 I did not think everyone needed to make over 200 cookies!
-But if you are inclined to make about 18 dozen cookies, you can easily double it by clicking the “2x” button at the top recipe.
+If you feel the need to make a lot of cookies, you can double or triple the recipe in the recipe card below.

 • Use a small saucepan to heat the milk until it is warm.
 Add the yeast and allow it to sit for about 5 minutes.